6. Graduate College Standards

 - conclude that the incident or incidents involve misconduct so egregious that the student must not be assigned a second professional experience

-- write a letter to the dean of the Graduate College with a copy to the student reporting on the incident, describing the professional standards that have been violated, the results of the investigation and the results of the meeting with the student, and recommending that the student be disenrolled.
+- write a letter to the dean of the Graduate College with a copy to the student reporting on the incident, describing the professional standards that have been violated, the results of the investigation and the results of the meeting with the student, and recommending that the student be dismissed.

 - The dean of the Graduate College may then approve or disapprove the recommendation or may conduct a further investigation.
-If the recommendation is approved, the dean of the Graduate College will notify the student of disenrollment from the academic program and advise the student of the right to file an academic appeal of the matter.
-The Academic Appeals Board for the Graduate College will hear appeals of disenrollments made under the provisions of this policy.
+If the recommendation is approved, the dean of the Graduate College will notify the student of dismissal from the academic program and advise the student of the right to file an academic appeal of the matter.
+The Academic Appeals Board for the Graduate College will hear appeals of dismissals made under the provisions of this policy.

 6.3 Academic Integrity and Academic Misconduct

 Graduate students must uphold the highest standards of academic integrity.
 It is the responsibility of each student to be familiar with the definitions, policies, and procedures concerning academic misconduct.
 These are explained in A Student’s Guide to Academic Integrity at the University of Oklahoma.

 The Academic Integrity Code (pdf) defines academic misconduct as any act which improperly affects the evaluation of a student’s academic performance or achievement.